rickrain/k8s-volumes/README.md

 Before you apply this deployment to your cluster, there are a few items that need to be done first as described here:

-- Disable the cluster auto-scaler.
+- Disable the cluster auto-scaler (if applicable).
 Doing this will allow you to manually scale the nodes.
-At the end of the module, this will be re-enabled so your cluster is put back to it's original state.
+At the end of the module, this can be re-enabled so your cluster is put back to it's original state.
 - Scale the cluster to two (2) nodes.
 - Create a disk that can be attached to a node in the cluster.